avlec/csc360a2/README.md

 # Kapish, a simple commandline wrapper.

+## Note
+This was done as a simple implimentation for an assignment in an Operating Systems course at the University of Victoria.

 ## Author
-Created and written by Alec Cox, V00846488
+Created and written by Alec Cox

 ## Assignment Assistance
 No help was obtained from others.
 With the exception of some answers